 Back to looking at guys on camels.
 Oh, they're the Desert Police, who were called in to find the scrolls before bidding wars escalated out of control.
 They found the caves where the Scrolls had been found, but they were picked clean.
 Score one for the Bedouin.
 Nimoy praises their 'cunning', which made them 'such effective smugglers and highwaymen'.
 Huh.

 Interesting.
-Going to have to look that up, because a) I'd heard mixed reports about that and b) I've honestly never cared enough to check.
+Going to have to look that up, because a) I'd heard mixed reports about that but b) I've honestly never bothered to check.

 Now we're looking at ancient rolls of copper found near Qumran, engraved onto which was an inventory of treasure.
 He asked if it was treasure from Jerusalem hidden from the invading Romans.
 I wish I knew enough about this to know if this is wild speculation or everyday speculation.